djcollins/backendTest/README.md

 # Backend Engineering test - Daniel Collins

 ## What did I think about the task?
-The task seemed daunting at first, I haven't created a container before and I wasn't too sure how it was different from a Virtual Machine.

 With new applications and frameworks the biggest hurdle is usually the setup.
 And naturally, that's what happened this time.
 I eventually found a tutorial that mentioned the main checkpoints in creating and running an application on Docker.
 I just had to fill in the blanks where steps and instructions were left out.